 What new point-and-click adventure game innovations can be made in 2019?

-Some adventure games such as Machinarium introduced elements where they occasionally broke the play by play structure of the game, by subverting the player's expectation that nothing out of the ordinary, or suddenly, will happen.
+Some adventure games such as Machinarium introduced elements where they occasionally broke the established play structure of the game by subverting the player's expectation.
+This was accomplished by establishing that nothing out of the ordinary happens throughout most of the game, until of course, something abruptly and suddenly, will happen.
 This included presenting the player with a time-based reaction in which alternative outcomes would occur based on their performance.

 Games like adrift, which have mechanics related to time in the passage of time represent an interesting dimension to the point and click the genre.
 For example, in that game, as you move between locations time would pass more frequently, however, when arriving in new areas characters would be in their own specific places add to their own specific times.